withastro/astro.build/src/content/themes/semplice.md

 ---
 title: "Semplice"
-description: "A modern & clean UI Kit with more than 50 demo pages and 100s of components."
+description: "Semplice - An elegant and clean multipage theme built with Astrojs and Talwind CSS for your next project"
 image: "/src/content/themes/_images/semplice-hero.webp"
 images: []
 author: